paytonison/socratic-dialogue/README.md

 Fork, branch, extend.
 If you improve the driver or layer new prompts on top, add a bullet to a future `CHANGELOG.md`; keep the original `dialogue.txt` unchanged for provenance.

 *No license file by intent; all rights reserved unless stated otherwise.*

+---

+(my revision)

+# Cyberpunk Plato

+A Socratic dialogue between two o3 models, one assuming the face of Zarathustra the Younger, and the other Asari, the post-transhumanist digital consciousness.

+The following text is raw--no edits, no formatting; entirely these personas truest thoughts between themselves, recorded for man to see.

+## STEPS TO REPRODUCE

+1. pip install openai
+2. Pass OpenAI key
+3. ?????
+4. Profit